He was homeless and needed a place to stay. I offered my office. He could stay there until he found a permanent residence.

 • The woman at McDonalds

-Cue sixteen came when a man and his friends began stalking Ted at night.
+Cue seventeen came when a man and his friends began stalking Ted at night.

 Ted's Aunt Bee persona had befriended a young woman employed at a nearby McDonalds.
 Thinking Ted was a friend to be trusted, she shared personal information about her life.
 She told her friend, Ted, about her past love affairs and the children they produced.
 The woman was now happily married and was grateful that Ted provided a shoulder to cry on.